Mission

 Today, we are faced with significant challenges, including an aging population, the rise of lifestyle-related diseases, and escalating healthcare costs.
 The development of new drugs, traditionally a costly, time-consuming endeavor, has struggled to keep pace due to these pressures.
 Conventional animal testing, particularly with mice, often hinders efficient drug discovery processes.
 Additionally, growing ethical concerns regarding mammal testing have impacted the food and cosmetic industries' ability to innovate and develop new products.

-In response to these challenges, we offer a Drosophila-based platform for alternative animal testing.
+In response to these challenges, we offer a Drosophila-based platform for super-efficient drug discovery.
 Drosophila, commonly known as the fruit fly, are cost-effective, easy to breed, and raise no significant ethical issues.
 Importantly, they share similar genes and drug response mechanisms with mammals, making them an effective model for testing.
-Our services include alternative testing of food, drugs, and cosmetics, drug discovery support, and licensing of in-house developed lead compounds aimed at treating various diseases such as cancer, heart disease, stroke, rheumatism, and diabetes.
+Our services include alternative testing of drugs, drug discovery support, and licensing of in-house developed lead compounds aimed at treating various diseases such as cancer, heart disease, stroke, rheumatism, and diabetes.

 FlyWorks was established leveraging research from Hokkaido University (Sonoshita Lab and Komatsuzaki Lab), the University of Tokyo (Goda Lab), and the Icahn School of Medicine at Mount Sinai (Cagan Lab).
 We have initiated this venture with the backing of several significant Japanese research programs, including the Japan Science and Technology Agency's (JST) START and CREST programs, the Japan Agency for Medical Research and Development's (AMED) drug discovery program, and the Japan Society for the Promotion of Science's (JSPS) core-to-core program.